Nellie Ellis: Creation and development

 Nellie, played by Elizabeth Kelly, was one of two characters introduced by executive producer Leonard Lewis in December 1993, the other being David Wicks (Michael French).
 They were the beginning of an array of new characters introduced to accommodate the advent of EastEnders screening of three weekly episodes, early in 1994.
 Nellie was introduced as the relative of Pauline Fowler (Wendy Richard), and made a brief appearance for Pete Beale's (Peter Dean) funeral, before moving to the soap's setting of Albert Square in 1994.
 Nellie resided with the Fowlers and her primary purpose initially was to antagonise Pauline's husband Arthur Fowler (Bill Treacher).
 Writer Colin Brake has suggested that Arthur found Nellie to be an "interfering old lady", reminiscent of Pauline's deceased mother Lou Beale (Anna Wing) "at her worst".

 Nellie has been described as a "pantomime baddie".
 Her name preceded her in the soap before her initial appearance as she was frequently used as an excuse for Pauline to leave the soap's setting to visit her.
 Author Kate Lock described Nellie as stingy and an interfering old busybody.
 She stated, "When stingy Nellie wasn't giving Arthur grief, she was flirting in a button-up sort of way with Jules Tavernier (Tommy Eytle)."

 On-screen Nellie remained living with the Fowlers until she was rehoused late in 1994.
 Following this, Nellie appeared sporadically as a semi-regular character until 1998.
 She and several of the other semi-regular pensioner characters, including Ethel and Jules, were not used throughout the tenure of executive producer Matthew Robinson (1998–2000).
-However, Nellie returned under executive producer John Yorke for a one-off appearance in September 2000 for Ethel's funeral, which was her last appearance to date.
+However, Nellie returned under executive producer John Yorke for a one-off appearance in September 2000 for Ethel's funeral, which would prove to be her last appearance.